-After this stage, further submissions will be only at the request of the Inspector, based on the matters and issues he/she identifies for examination.
+After this stage, further submissions will be only at the request of the

-7. If your representation is seeking a modification, do y you consider it neces ssary to participate at the oral part of the examination?

-8. If you wish to participate a be necessary: t the oral part of the examination, please outline why you consider th nis to Il determine the most appropriate procedure to act to participate at the oral part of the examination. dopt to hear those who
+Inspector, based on the matters and issues examination. he/she identifies for 7.
+If your representation is seeking a modification, do you part of the examination? u consider it necessary to participate at th ne oral X No, I do not wish to participate at the oral examination Yes, I wish to participate at t oral examination he 8.
+If you wish to participate at the oral part of the examin be necessary: ation, please outline why you consider th is to Please note the Inspector will determine the most appropriate indicated that they wish to participate at the oral participate. • vho Signature: Date: 17/12/14

-Signature: Submitted by e mail from the address in Part A Date:

-Name or Organisation : MR and MRS Stephen Heath 3.
-To which part of the Local Plan does s this representa ation relate?
+3. To which part of the Local Plan doe s this represer ntation relate?
 Paragraph Policy 4 Proposals Map 4.
 Do you consider the Local Plan is: 4.(1) Legally compliant Yes No 4.(2) Sound (Positively Prepared, Effective and Justified) Yes No X 4 (3) Complies with the Duty to co- operate Yes No Please mark as appropriate.
-5. Please give details of why you consider the Local Plan is not legally compliant or is unsound or fails to comply with the duty to co-operate.
-Please be as precise as possible.
-If you wish to support the legal compliance or soundness of the Local Plan or its compliance with the duty to co-operate, please also use this box to set out your comments.
+5. Please give details of why you consist unsound or fails to comply with the opossible.
+If you wish to support the legal complication compliance with the duty to co-operate company. duty to co-ope ance or sound rate.
+Please be as pre ness of the Local Plan cise as or its